FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-form.md

     Two Columns: Will render the form as a two-column layout.
     Reset on Submit: If checked, the form will be reset to an empty state after the form is submitted.
     Topic: Defines how to compute the topic, included in the `msg` object, when the form is submitted.
+    Dropdown Options:
+        dynamic: true
+        description: This list can define options for multiple dropdown/select field in a single form.
 dynamic:
     Label:
         payload: msg.ui_update.label